samcondon4/PyLabTools/docs/user_guide/data_output/standard.rst

 --------

 | *note*: data values generated here are clearly physically unrealistic.
 Values in tables are simply to provide a demonstration of the
-  manner in which experimental data is organized with SPHERExLabTools.
+  manner in which experimental data is organized with PyLabTools.

 | Let's consider an example using the fake experiment generated in the :ref:`Step-by-Step Experiment Configuration <tutorials/stepbystep_config/index:Step-by-Step Experiment Configuration>`
   tutorial.